Robertleoj/slam_dunk/README.md

 ```
 slamd-window --port [port] --ip [ip]
 ```

-If you are using C++, this executable is built next to the library.

 This client-server architecture allows launching a visualizer a remote server, and connecting to it on your local machine.